supersonictw/xia/README.md

 npm run build
 ```

-After the command, the source file will be compiled and put in the `dist/` directory.
+After the command, the source files will be compiled and put in the `dist/` directory.

 ### Lints and fixes files

-If you are suffering a syntax mistake or something, try the command.
+If you are suffering syntax mistakes or something, try the command.

 ```shell
 npm run lint